Texas Medical Cannabis Expansion Faces Key Hurdle

 January 13, 2026

-In a recent statement, Texas State Senator Jane Doe emphasized, "We are committed to ensuring that our medical cannabis program remains robust and clear of any regulatory ambiguities that could undermine its effectiveness."
+"We are committed to ensuring that our medical cannabis program remains robust and clear of any regulatory ambiguities," said a state senator involved in the legislation.

 This article is based on original reporting by MJBizDaily.